Margaret Schmucker is an appellate attorney based in Austin, Texas. She opened her practice

 Greg Abbott.

-in criminal appeals and original habeas corpus proceedings.
-Her practice includes the preparation of
+Ms. Schmucker represents defendants in criminal appeals and original habeas corpus proceedings.

-written briefs, representation at evidentiary hearings in state and federal courts, and the presentation
+Her practice includes the preparation of written briefs, representation at evidentiary hearings in state

-of oral arguments before Texas intermediate appellate courts, the Texas Supreme Court, the Texas
+and federal courts, and the presentation of oral arguments before Texas intermediate appellate

-Western Districts of Texas, The United States Court of Appeals for the Fifth Circuit, and the United
+Southern, Eastern and Western Districts of Texas, the United States Court of Appeals for the Fifth

-States Supreme Court.
-She is one of only a few dozen attorneys in the State authorized by the Texas
+Circuit, and the United States Supreme Court.
+She is one of only a few dozen attorneys in the State

-Court of Criminal Appeals to prepare State Writ Applications under Article 11.071 of the Code of
+authorized by the Texas Court of Criminal Appeals to prepare State Writ Applications under Article

-Criminal Procedure on behalf of Death Row inmates.
+11.071 of the Code of Criminal Procedure on behalf of Death Row inmates.

-editor and has served as a freelance legal editor for the Commercial Law League of America, as well
+professional writer and editor and has served as a freelance legal editor for the Commercial Law

-as Matthew Bender, Lexis-Nexis, and Commerce Clearinghouse Publishing Company -- three of the
+League of America, as well as Matthew Bender, Lexis-Nexis, and Commerce Clearinghouse Publishing

-largest legal publishing houses in the United States.
+Company -- three of the largest legal publishing houses in the United States.

 Law Office of Margaret Schmucker